vicsanga/Postre/README.md

 <h2 id="Installation">How to install and run Postre?</h2>

-Before going into detail, <b>eventhough you may not have computational skills, do not be afraid!</b> Once you, or the IT colleague has installed Postre, running and using it is as easy as any other desktop application.
+Before going into detail, <b>eventhough you may not have computational skills, do not be afraid!</b> Once you, or the IT colleague, has installed Postre, running and using it is as easy as any other desktop application.
 Thanks to its user friendly graphical interface.

 Postre is built with <a href="https://shiny.rstudio.com/">Shiny</a> framework.
 Thus, to run Postre you only need to install R & R-Studio, and a couple of R libraries.